miro-ka/mosquito/README.md

 Simulated (data time): 0 days, 4 hours and 55 minutes Transactions per hour: 2.03
-Simulation run time: 0 hours 1 minutes and 13 seconds Created new window in existing browser session.
+Simulation run time: 0 hours 1 minutes and 13 seconds
 ```

 ## Donate
 If you would like to support the project in other way than code-contributing, you can donate Mosquito development on
 following Bitcoin address:

 16v94untkyuTXyE4euWzDA5r4vKd996CP8